lazoriks/car_booking/README.md

 The application simulates a booking system where users can select available time slots, provide personal details, and confirm a test drive.
 It's designed to demonstrate fundamental concepts of web development and booking system management, such as user interaction, form handling, and scheduling.

+---

+### The idea of creating an application

+This app was developed to provide flexible and affordable car sales with the ability to book a test drive and make a purchase offer.
+The idea is to create a car model on the website, add pictures, a description of the car and the selling price.
+At this stage, I have developed one variant of the car to demonstrate how the application works.

+---

 ## Link to Live Site